Speedway (store): 2012–14 expansion

 On February 13, 2012, it was announced that a deal had been reached with Indiana and Ohio convenience store chain GasAmerica to acquire all 88 of its locations.
 Speedway also acquired all trademarks, trade dress and intellectual property from GasAmerica and included several parcels of undeveloped real estate for future development.
 The transaction was finalized on May 29, 2012, for an unspecified price.

-On June 5, 2012, it was reported that Speedway, LLC signed a deal with the convenience store chain Road Ranger.
+On June 5, 2012, it was reported that Speedway LLC signed a deal with the convenience store chain Road Ranger.
 The deal gave Speedway nine Road Ranger stores in Kentucky, and one in Ohio, in exchange for cash and a truck stop in the Chicago metropolitan area.
-Rockford, IL-based Road Ranger operates approximately 80 truck stop and gasoline convenience store locations in seven Midwestern states.
+Rockford, Illinois–based Road Ranger operates approximately 80 truck stop and fuel convenience store locations in seven Midwestern states.
 Like Speedway before it, Road Ranger has a partnership with Pilot Flying J.

 In May 2014, Speedway announced they would purchase Hess Corporation's retail business for $2.6 billion.
 Hess has 1,342 locations along the Eastern United States.
 Some Hess stations in the Northeastern United States originated as Merit Oil stations until Hess bought the company in 2000.